 Research is beginning to show that many facets of obstructive sleep apnea present differently in women.

-• Symptom presentation: Women may experience fewer classic symptoms of OSA, like snoring or gasping during sleep.
-Instead, women may display more of the OSA symptoms that are considered less common, like depression, anxiety, and headaches.
+- Symptom presentation: Women are less likely to report snoring or obvious breathing pauses.
+Instead, women may display more of the OSA symptoms that are considered less common, like depression, anxiety, insomnia and headaches.

-• Severity and impact: Research shows that women with OSA tend to have fewer pauses in breathing during sleep, and the pauses they experience are shorter.
+- Severity and impact: Research shows that women with OSA tend to have fewer and shorter pauses in breathing during sleep.
 Women may also be more likely to experience periods of shallow breathing instead of outright lapses in breathing.
-However, women experience greater symptoms in response to fewer pauses in breathing compared to men, so “mild” OSA in a woman may feel similar to “severe” OSA in a man.
+But they often feel more severe symptoms for the same number of breathing events compared to men.
+One study found that “mild sleep apnea in women produces daytime impairment similar to moderate or severe apnea in men.”

-• Sleep stage differences: Women with OSA tend to experience a greater percentage of their breathing events during rapid-eye movement (REM) sleep stages and fewer during non-REM stages.
-Some experts have argued that this difference could explain why less severe OSA has a greater effect on women, as REM sleep may be more sensitive to disruptions and have a greater impact on heart health.
+- Sleep stage differences: Women with OSA tend to experience a greater percentage of their breathing events during rapid-eye movement (REM) sleep stages and fewer during non-REM stages.
+Some experts have argued that this difference could explain why less severe OSA has a greater effect on women.

-Research suggests that women are underdiagnosed with obstructive sleep apnea and, as a result, many remain untreated.
-Women are likely underdiagnosed with obstructive sleep apnea for multiple reasons.
+Women are likely under-diagnosed with obstructive sleep apnea for multiple reasons.

 Lack of OSA Research on Women